Jérôme Garnier-Brun

 Hello!

 My name is Jérôme Garnier-Brun and I am currently a Marie Skłodowska-Curie postdoctoral research fellow at Università Bocconi in Milan, Italy.
-I am working with Marc Mézard as part of the Machine Learning & Statistical Physics group of the Department of Computing Sciences on questions relating to the role of structure in data for machine learning.
-I am also affiliated to the Department of Finance, where I collaborate with Claudio Tebaldi on the application of statistical physics to economics and finance.
+I am working with Marc Mézard as part of the Machine Learning & Statistical Physics group of the Department of Computing Sciences on questions relating to the role of the structure of data for machine learning.
+I am also interested in emerging questions around collective and decentralized learning, as well as fundamental aspects of the statistical mechanics of complex systems.

-Before that, I did my PhD between École polytechnique and Capital Fund Management, within the chair of Econophysics and Complex Systems under the supervision of Jean-Philippe Bouchaud and Michael Benzaquen.
-There, I mainly worked on the problems at the interface between the physics of spin-glasses and disordered socioeconomic systems.
+Before that, I did my PhD at École polytechnique within the CFM chair of Econophysics and Complex Systems under the supervision of Jean-Philippe Bouchaud and Michael Benzaquen.
+There, I mainly worked on problems at the interface between the physics of spin-glasses and disordered socioeconomic systems.

 Outside of research, I enjoy hiking, trail running and cycling in the summer, and skiing and ski mountaineering in the winter.
 I am also a poor but enthusiastic footballer and a (self-proclaimed) decent cook.